 Second, even if you are not driving on public roads, there is a chance that you could drive on public roads.
 For example, let’s say you leave a party at a friend’s house, and you decide to get behind the wheel of your car.
 While you may still be in your friend’s driveway (which is private property) for the moment, as soon as you leave, you will be putting others at risk on Arizona’s public roads.

 Charged with a DUI on Private Property in Arizona?
-Contact Phoenix DUI Defense Lawyer Mark Weingart Today
+Contact Phoenix DUI Lawyer Mark Weingart Today